Constrained regret minimization for multi-criterion multi-armed bandits: Problem formulation

 Next, consider an infeasible instance.
-The optimal arm in this case is defined in a \emph{risk-averse} manner, i.e., one with the smallest CVaR $\calp^* = \min_{k \in [K]} \calp(k) > \tau.$ This is equivalent to requiring that if the algorithm is faced with an infeasbile instance, it must `relax' the risk constraint just enough, until at least one arm satisfies the constraint.
-The \emph{risk gap} for an arm~$k$ that is not optimal is defined as $\Delta_{\text{risk}}(k) = \calp(k) - \calp^* > 0.$
+The optimal arm in this case is defined in as the one with the smallest value of $g_1(\nu(\cdot)).$ Let the optimal value be denoted by $g_1^* = \min_{k \in [K]} g_{1}(\nu(k)) > \tau.$ This is equivalent to requiring that if the algorithm is faced with an infeasible instance, it must 'relax' the constraint just enough, until at least one arm satisfies the constraint.
+The \emph{constraint gap} for an arm~$k$ that is not optimal is defined as $\Delta_{\text{con}}(k) = g_1(\nu(k)) - g_1^* > 0.$ Figure~\ref{fig:infeas_ins} provides a visual representation of an infeasbile instance.

-\ignore{ a policy needs to maximize the pulls of an arm which is feasible and has the smallest expected loss.
-For an infeasible instance, a policy needs to maximize the pulls of the least risky arm, i.e., an arm with minimum value of CVaR.
-At the end of the horizon, a policy has to declare if the given instance was feasible or infeasible and the probability of misidentification should go to zero as horizon length increases to infinity.
-We introduce some notation before we formally define policies that satisfy the requirements above.